logo for nutrition-and-you.com

-Celeriac nutrition facts
+Celeriac (root celery) Nutrition facts

-Celeriac or root celery is a closely related variety of common leaf celery, grown for its knobby underground root.
-Root celery is popular winter-season root vegetable as mashed, in soups, and stews, especially in the countryside of Eastern and North European region.
-It belongs to the carrot or apiaceae family, of the genus; Apium and known scientifically as Apium graveolens var. rapaceum.
+Celeriac, also known as root-celery, is a closely related variety of common leaf celery.
+It is grown for its delicious, knobby underground root.
+Root celery is a popular winter-season root vegetable employed as mashed in dishes, soups, and stews, especially in the countryside of Eastern and North European regions.

 Fresh root celery in a market.